tum-pbs/pbdl-book/overview.md

 viewpoint and the physical simulation viewpoint.

-The resulting methods have a huge potential to improve what can be done with numerical methods: e.g., in scenarios where a solver targets cases from a certain well-defined problem domain repeatedly, it can make a lot of sense to once invest significant resources to train a neural network that supports the repeated solves.
+The resulting methods have a huge potential to improve what can be done with numerical methods: in scenarios where a solver targets cases from a certain well-defined problem domain repeatedly, it can for instance make a lot of sense to once invest significant resources to train a neural network that supports the repeated solves.
 Based on the domain-specific specialization of this network, such a hybrid